CartoDB/carto-vl/docs/guides/10-add-legends.md

 ### Access data from `ramp`

 To get the necessary information to populate the legend, you use the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method.
-The `getLegendData()` method needs to reference the `ramp` expression where the symbology for your map is defined.
+The `getLegendData()` method will reference the `ramp` expression where the symbology for your map is defined.

 Take a look at the point styling for the accidents map.
 This is the styling that we want to bring into our legend and associate each legend item to each category type that we are symbolizing from the `$weather` property.